 Jimmy Adams plays in the first fixture against the Charlton Athletic Former Players Association with HCC winning the first fixture.

 HCC achieve the Sport England Club accreditation scheme Clubmark through the ECB, our National Governing Body of Sport.

 Russell Wyatt take up the reigns from former West Indies captain Jimmy Adams and stages his first very successful Coaching Course here at Horsmonden.
 Russell Wyatt is an experienced ECB Level III Advanced Coach and has developed his cricket coaching methods over nearly 20 years at both youth and senior levels.

 Clubmark accreditation lasts for 3 years up to 2010.
-HCC have now been successfully re-assessed on all areas of the award and will our Clubmark will be valid up to 2013.
+HCC successfully re-assessed on all areas of the award and our Clubmark was made valid again up to 2013.